HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/dashboard.md

 ## Recent Content and Project

 The Recent Content and Project widget provides a comprehensive view of your most recently modified content items and projects.
 You can click on the eye icon of the content items to view the content directly.
-A quick link to "Go to Web Content" is available in the top-right corner for quick access to the full Web Content management interface.
+A quick link to "Go to Authoring" is available in the top-right corner for quick access to the full Web Content management interface.

 ![Recent Content](../../assets/HCL_Practitioner_dashboard_Recent_Content.png)

 !!! note
-    This widget displays only the most recent 50 content items.
+    - This widget displays only the most recent 50 content items.
+    - Each user can see only the recent contents they modified.

 ## Personalization Rules